core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The RD resource locations /rd, and /rd-lookup are example values.
 The server in this example also indicates that it is capable of providing observation on resource lookups.

-\[ The RFC editor is asked to replace this and later occurrences of MCD1 with the assigned IPv6 site-local address for "all CoRE Resource Directories". \]

 ~~~~
 Req: GET coap://[MCD1]/.well-known/core?rt=core.rd*